 Each competitor will compete twice – representing both sides.
 The highest scoring competitors are decided on the overall cumulative results from both moots and will move onto the finals.

-The winner of the Grand-Final will receive a prize money of $400.00 with the runner-up receiving $200 and the winner of the overall best advocate receives the Jack Elvers Best Advocate prize of $100.00.
-The USQ Law Society thanks Wonderley and Hall for sponsoring the Junior Moot Competition.
+The winner of the Grand-Final will receive a prize money of $650.00 with the runner-up receiving $350.00 and the winner of the overall best advocate receives the Jack Elvers Best Advocate Trophy and prize of $100.00.
+The USQ Law Society thanks Skuse Graham Criminal Lawyers for sponsoring the Junior Moot Competition.

 Entry in the Junior Moot competition is free to all Standard Members of the USQLS.
 Non-members who meet the entry requirements are required to pay an entry fee.

 If you haven’t mooted before and would like to learn more you can watch Jaidyn Paroz’s Moot Workshop presentation here.
-Powerpoint slides for the presentation are available to download here.
-The USQ Law Society is indebted to Jaidyn’s commitment to our competitions portfolio over the two years that he has served as an executive member.
+PowerPoint slides for the presentation are available to download here.
+The USQ Law Society is indebted to Jaidyn’s commitment to our competitions portfolio over the three years that he has served as an executive member.

 Client Interviewing Competition

-The USQLS will host its inaugural client interviewing competition in 2022.
+The USQLS will host its annual client interviewing competition in 2023.
 Client interviewing is an opportunity for students to participate in a practical exercise that they will encounter in future practice.
 The competition requires competitors to extract information and facts from clients, manage client expectations, establish a rapport and provide legal advice which is both appropriate and ethical.

 Entry in the Client Interviewing competition is free to all Standard Members of the USQLS.
 Non-members who meet the entry requirements are required to pay a entry fee.